top of page

 • Poor posture or prolonged sitting

-• Repetitive work or sport movements
+• Repetitive work movements

 • Limited joint mobility